 Some of our guiding principles at FTQ360 are that construction defects can be prevented on your construction project and that construction punch list (or snag list) process can be reduced.
-While these two concepts are certainly linked—fewer defects mean a shorter punch list—you can’t rely on punch lists alone to get you there.
+While these two concepts are certainly linked, fewer defects mean a shorter punch list.
+You can’t rely on punch lists alone to get you there.

 The eight steps of our Hotspot Improvement Process will help you shrink your construction punch lists.